StirlingMarketingGroup/imap2helpscout/README.md

         your Help Scout App ID
   -s string
         your Help Scout App Secret
+  -m string
-  -exclude-folder string
+        your Help Scout mailbox (defaults to IMAP username) -exclude-folder string
 		A folder to exclude from the import
 		(tip: you can specify this flag multiple times)